 Northern Hemisphere • Autumn Equinox

 During the month of September from my home in Southern England, the beauty of the night sky becomes ever more visible with each passing day.
-The countless pinpricks of white and blue light are presented in this work as luminous flower-like forms high above.
+The countless pinpricks of white and blue light are presented in the image as luminous flower-like forms high above.

 The autumn equinox is the start of a new season, when night and day are equal in duration.
 The darker the night, the brighter the stars.
 Here I show the darkest night of all...

-This work is my largest to date.
+The artwork is my largest to date.
 When printed, it is well over three meters square.
-I imagine gazing at this piece in a large gallery space during the day, and stepping out into the great unknown at night...
+As the music plays I imagine gazing at this piece in a large gallery space during the day, and stepping out into the great unknown at night...

-A full size extract from the related textural draft that is a third the size of the main work follows.
+A full size fragment from the related textural draft that is a third the size of the main work follows.